Release Date: August 29, 2017

 This is a book that will tug at the heart and will leave you thinking about the characters and plot long after the story is finished.
 Now if you’re looking for a cute pick-me-up, this is not for you.
 We are dealing with some hard battles.
 This will bring tears (so make sure those tissues are handy), but it will also warm the heart.
 It will inspire you.

-Clare is one of those characters who is strong, who despite her fear, walks into the unknown alone.
+Clare is one of those characters who are strong, who despite her fear, walk into the unknown alone.
 She’s a mother who cares and loves her son.
 She will do anything to fight for him even if it means sometimes doing something completely stupid.

 The author handles this story with grace and love.
 I felt as if I personally knew the characters.
 Benton’s research shines throughout the novel and makes this authentic to the time period.
 The author also doesn’t portray the Indians as evil.
 She shows that most of them are good, but there are some who aren’t.
 She shows us why they do what they do from almost every angle.
 She shares the sad history without belittling anyone.
 She writes with honor and respect to a culture that is far different from ours.